Will writing: Single vs Mirror Will

 It’s always a good idea to include at least one other Executor as should there be a total wipeout (you both die at the same time!) then you’ll need someone to carry about the administration of your estate.
 This can be the same person in both Wills.

 Pitfalls of a Mirror Will

-There is an element of trust involved in writing a mirror Will.
+There is an element of trust involved in writing a mirror, Will.
 Why?
 Well….
-Usually, on first death, the WHOLE estate passes to the surviving partner.
+Usually, on the first death, the WHOLE estate passes to the surviving partner.
 They now own everything.
 So, say for example you die first, your surviving partner, (who now owns everything), can now change their Will, disposing of the assets as they wish.
 Potentially cutting out your family and leaves everything to the local cats home.
 Not ideal.
 This could have particular significance if you have children from a previous marriage – they are at risk of sideways disinheritance.
 Or, should your surviving partner remarry and/or have children with someone else.
 You can, however, protect your share of the estate with various types of trusts, we’ll take a dive into trusts in our next post (spoiler, you can read more here in the meantime).

 Summer Will writing offer

 Currently, our Wills are just £99* that’s for Single or Mirror as unlike many of our competitors and Solicitors we do not charge extra for a Mirror Will.
 You can find everything you need to know about our current will writing offer here.
 Or, call today on 01322 664885 and discover how simple and affordable putting a Single or Mirror Will in place is.